albertboston/pull-request-bot/README.md

 ### Creating your add_reviewer Command on Slack

-You can create your add_reviwer command by visiting [api.slack.com/apps](https://api.slack.com/apps), selecting your app, then clicking **Slash commands** on the left sidebar.
+You can create your add_reviewer command by visiting [api.slack.com/apps](https://api.slack.com/apps), selecting your app, then clicking **Slash commands** on the left sidebar.

 ![](./readme/images/slack-create-command.png)